Mohan6040/FOODIE_DELIVERY_MERN-STACK/README.md

      ```
    - Your frontend will be accessible at `http://localhost:5174`.

-## Admin Panel Setup
+## Admin Setup
-1. **Install Admin Panel Dependencies**:
+1. **Install Admin Dependencies**:
-   - In the integrated terminal, navigate to the admin panel folder within your project:
+   - In the integrated terminal, navigate to the admin folder within your project:
      ```bash
      cd admin
      ```